An interview with Bartholomew Patrick O’Farrell

 Bart founded The West Country Dowsers in 2006 and they still meet regularly, especially in the spring when the ferns are low and the tourists have yet to arrive.
 It was his fellow dowsers that gave him the nickname “Wizard on the Lizard”, Bart chuckles, it’s a joke but one he enjoys.

 As for his gifts, Bart makes no apologies to the sceptical.
 He finds he is regularly called upon in his local area and further afield, using his abilities not only to find water and energy lines but to rid homes of wasp nests and even the odd unwanted guest.
-He once helped the ghost of a bull in a barn conversion find his way to a sunlit meadow in the sky.
+He once helped the ghost of a bull in a barn conversion find his way to a sunlit meadow in t

 “I just ask for something and sometimes I get an answer” he says with a smile.
 “I can make clouds appear and disappear, people laugh but I can do it”.
 But mostly he specialises in the cleansing people’s homes of geopathic stress.
 “I don’t advertise – it’s all word of mouth” and he doesn’t take payment, just a donation to cover his costs.